cyberark/conjur-puppet/README.md

 Conjur requires an
 [application identity](https://docs.conjur.org/Latest/en/Content/Get%20Started/key_concepts/machine_identity.html)
-for any applications, machines, or processes that will need to interact with Conjur.
+for any applications, machines, or processes that need to interact with Conjur.

 In this module, we provide multiple ways to establish Conjur application identity for Puppet nodes, including: